cloudxabide/HexGL/README.md

 Unless specified in the file, HexGL's code and resources are now licensed under the *MIT License*.

+-- NOTE: I had to make some updates to the original instructions, as I do not run stuff as root (even on my workstation) and you cannot bind to a priv port (under 1024) as a non-root user

 ## Installation (local)
         yum -y install chromium-browser
 	cd ~/